kitttn/temptest/Quick-Start-Guide.md

 --------------------------------------------------------------

 ###Step 3.
 Build the firmware images
 Follow the steps below to build the firmware for APB1 and APB2 bridges on the BDB.
+Look at the picture of the BDB above to see where those bridges are on the board.

 * `cd $HOME/nuttx`
 * `./build_ara_image.sh ara bridge/es2-debug-apbridgea`